buglabs/Synergy-Starter-Kit/README.md

 ### Datasources

-Your Renesas Synery Kit comes with software that allows the device to connect to the [dweet messaging platform](https://dweet.io)
+Your Renesas Synery Kit comes with software that allows the device to connect to the [dweet messaging platform](https://dweet.io).

 The dweet platform is one possible datasource that freeboard can use to display data.
 Your custom dashboard will already be set up with this datasource, titled Renesas-Dweet (This is a custom instance of dweet supplied by Bug Labs, to Renesas.
 Further customization is available upon request).

-To add a new datasource, such as a 3rd party API, Click on the ADD button
+To add a new datasource, such as a 3rd party API, Click on the ADD button.

 ![Dsource6](https://github.com/buglabs/Synergy-Starter-Kit/raw/master/Pictures/Dsource6.PNG)

 Next, choose the datasource you wish to connect.
 For example, choose the JSON datasource to add a 3rd party web API.
-In the following example, we choose the Weather datasource
+In the following example, we choose the Weather datasource.

 ![DSource1](https://github.com/buglabs/Synergy-Starter-Kit/raw/master/Pictures/DSource1.PNG)

-Fill out the appropriate details, and click on SAVE
+Fill out the appropriate details, and click on SAVE.

 ![DSource2](https://github.com/buglabs/Synergy-Starter-Kit/raw/master/Pictures/DSource2.PNG)